orchidsoftware/orchid.software/docs/en/docs/attachments.md

 description: Learn how to use Laravel Orchid's Attachments feature to manage and attach files to your application's database.
 Improve your app's user experience and organization with this powerful tool.
 ---

+## Attachments

-Attachments are files of various formats and extensions related to a recording.
+Attachments are files of various formats and extensions that are related to a specific record.
 They can be attached to any model in your application by adding the `Attachable` trait to the model and using the `attachment()` relationship.

 For example, to attach files to a `Hostel` model: